tannonk/two-headed-master/README.md

 ----

-# Steps for running experiment on normaliased transcriptions
+# Steps for running experiment on normalised transcriptions

 Steps are largely the same as above.
+The main differences include:
+	- lexicon generation
+	- language model training
-The main difference is occurs in the lexicon generation and training language model.
-For all basic commands, the <transcription_type> argument should be `norm` rather than `orig`.
+	- for all basic commands, the <transcription_type> argument must be `norm`, not `orig`
+	- no surface-level mapping for FlexWER evaluations

 Useful tips for working with normalised transcriptions:
 - ensure that the csv has been normalised to remove unwanted diacrtitics (e.g. 'õ', 'ã', etc.)